krzhu/krzhu.github.io/_pages/cv.md

 Work experience
 ------
+* University of Texas at Austin (July 2022 - Present)
+  * Postdoctoral Fellow
+  * University of Texas at Austin, Austin, TX
-* University of Texas at Austin (Jan 2019 - Present)
+* University of Texas at Austin (Jan 2019 - June 2022)
   * Graduate Research Assistant
   * University of Texas at Austin, Austin, TX
 * Nvidia, USA